Lawyer for Eddie Gallagher: Long Past Due for Navy to Accept the Truth

-Tim Parlatore, lawyer for retired Navy SEAL Eddie Gallagher, responded to Defense Secretary Lloyd Austin’s comment that the Navy was “looking into” his client’s recent remarks in an interview about his team indicating they meant to kill a 17-year-old ISIS fighter in Iraq.
+Tim Parlatore, lawyer for retired Navy SEAL Eddie Gallagher, responded to Defense Secretary Lloyd Austin’s comment that the Navy was “looking into” his client’s recent remarks in an interview indicating his team meant to kill a wounded 17-year-old ISIS fighter in Iraq.

 “It is long past due for the Navy to come to grips with the truth about what happened on that day.
 I hope that they will make a good faith effort here instead of seeking vengeance or trying to whitewash their own misconduct.
 To the extent that they want the truth, we stand by to assist,” Parlatore said in a statement to Breitbart News.